hvvashistha/Data-Visualization/brainMap/Readme.md

 zero and non-zero values than any other color.

+**Task Choice**
+The representation of FA values for diffusion tensor data TA came up with was also the first representation I picked when I started with the assignment 1.
+Since, the FA values were clustered in very thin lines, representing it with monotonically increasing color was not very intuitive as everything was perceived as same and more of an outline to the data.
+Hence, I tried to represent them as topographic profile.
+2D graphs tend to hide structures behind each other.
+Hence, I went with representing it in 3D, keeping it interactive to provide different perspective.
+This was also my first dive into drawing anything in 3D.

 **Is Processing good for this chart?**
 Yes, Processing is excellent for learning and starting with 3D representations and 3D rendering.
 Although, it is not very good for charting purposes but in